-When it comes to an RV Rental, Houston residents have a lot of questions.
-Throughout 2020, they’ve been eyeing class c motorhome rentals, camper vans, and travel trailers.
+When it comes to RVs, people have a lot of questions.
+Throughout 2020, they’ve been eyeing class C motorhome rentals, camper vans, and travel trailers.
 However, they have a lot to consider before they dive into the RV life.
 Below are a few common questions about finding an RV rental just right for you.
 Houstonians know Texas is a great place for a road trip.
 Are you ready to turn up the luxury with a recreational vehicle?

-When thinking about RV rental, Houston residents should consider how often they use it.
+When thinking about an RV, you should consider how often you plan to use it.
 Whether you buy or rent a motorhome depends on the frequency of use.
-If you’re new to the RV life, it’s always a good idea to rent an RV in Houston before you go all-in with a purchase.
+If you’re new to the RV life, it’s always a good idea to rent an RV before you go all-in with a purchase.